 Because of its proximity to the pantry, sink, and trash, the kitchen is a common location for cat bowls.
 If your home is quiet, the kitchen works.
 But, if your kitchen is bustling with activity, it is not the best location.
-The commotion could make your cat nervous about eating, or someone could accidentally step on your cat's tail, ending mealtime with an "ouch"!
+The commotion could make cats nervous about eating, or someone could accidentally step on your cat's tail, ending mealtime with an "ouch"!

 Keep Cat Bowls Away from the Litter Box

 You don't like to eat in the bathroom and neither do cats!
 Food and litter boxes should be kept a considerable distance apart.
 The main reason is to avoid cross contamination that may occur when cats cover up after themselves.
 If litter particles end up in the food or water bowl, they may get eaten and cause your cats to become sick.

 Also, in the wild, cats go to the bathroom away from their nest, so that predators do not notice their scent.
 At home, having food and litter close to each other may confuse cats, as they are not sure if they should eat or use the potty.
 This may throw off their usual patterns and result in eating too little or inappropriate urination.

 Choose the Right Bowl

 Now that you've chosen the location, be sure to choose the best bowl.
 Cats use their bowls multiple times a day every single day, which makes cat bowls one of the most important products that you will select for your little babies.
 So, make sure your cats' bowls are safe for them.

 Now that you've chosen the location that is best for YOUR cats, be sure to also choose the best bowl.
 Cats use their bowls multiple times a day, every single day, making this one of the most important products to buy.
 Make sure your cats' bowls are safe.